 “Don’t even pay attention to him.
 Penche ogro.”
 The three shapeshifters in the morning were sisters Hales and Riles, and their family friend, Omina, who only spoke the Ancient Tongue.

 “Stupid… man?”
 Ari guessed.
 Hales smirked in amusement, placing a hand on her hip and tilting her head dramatically.
-In their natural form, the shifters appeared as diverse as humans, but their chromatic skin gave them away.
-Hales, the older sister, was a bit more voluptuous, as opposed to her athletic sister, both with dark, thick hair and appled cheeks.
+In their natural form, the shifters appeared as diverse as humans, but their iridescent skin gave them away.
+Hales, the older sister, was a bit more voluptuous, as opposed to her athletic sister, both with dark, thick hair and apple cheeks.